America Didn't Always Have This Problem

 HUD budget cut by more than half

-The result: the U.S. homeless population grew from roughly 125,000 (1980) to an estimated 400,000–600,000 by the late 1980s.
+The result: the U.S. homeless population grew from the first federal estimate of

 7.2M